 Finding the best welding method for your project depends on your materials and skill set.

 If you’re like many professional and hobbyist welders, you use one or two types of welding more than others.
 Sometimes, only going with what you know can lead to problems.

 To help you make the right choice, here’s a quick refresher about popular welding methods.

-MIG (metal inert gas) welding is popular for a few reasons.
+MIG (inert metal gas) welding is famous for a few reasons.

 First, it’s easy to learn and only requires one hand.
-Most people learn MIG welding before any others.
+Most people know MIG welding before any others.

 The filler metal is fed through a nozzle, allowing the welder to use two hands to steady the torch.
 Most other welding processes require the welder to use one hand to hold the torch while the other manages the filler metal.

 Because of the wire feeder, MIG welding is fast.

 With MIG welding, inert gas shields the weld.
 This keeps it clean of impurities.
 It also makes the process tidy, and clean-up is easy.